-There are many television shows and magazines, dedicated to picking colour when house painting.
-The look of the exterior of a house is very often overlooked.
-The fact is, the outside of a home is what we see first.
-It is the first impression we make to our guests and visitors or the statement we make about ourselves to our neighbours.
+There are many television shows and magazines, dedicated to picking colour for your exterior.
+The outside of the house is often overlooked, despite being what we see first.
+It’s the first impression we make to guests and visitors, and how we present ourselves to our neighbours.
 Before embarking on an exterior painting job it’s a good idea to think about the colours.

 Tips to help you choose colour when painting your exterior